Hurricane Maria: Mainland United States

 Maria brushed the Outer Banks of North Carolina on September 26, as the center of the storm passed by offshore and brought tropical storm conditions to the area, along with a storm surge, large waves, and rip currents to the coast.
-The storm knocked out power to 800 Duke Energy Progress customers in the Havelock area, with restoration of power expected to take several hours.
+The storm knocked out power to 800 Duke Energy Progress customers in the Havelock area.
 Dominion North Carolina Power and Cape Hatteras Electric Cooperative experienced scattered power outages.
 Winds of 23 mph and gusts of 41 mph were reported at Dare County Regional Airport at Manteo on September 27, while winds of 40 mph were reported in Duck, North Carolina.
 Maria caused beach erosion at the ferry terminal at the north end of Ocracoke Island that washed out a portion of the paved lanes where vehicles wait to board the ferry.
 By the morning of September 26, the storm flooded North Carolina Highway 12 along the coast.
 Rip currents from Maria caused three swimmers to drown and several others to be rescued at the Jersey Shore on the weekend of September 23–24.
 A fourth drowning death occurred in Fernandina Beach, Florida.